 Equipping yourself with a positive mental attitude towards fulfilling your New Year’s resolution will change your perspective and who knows, by the end of the year, you are finally one of the 9.2%.

 New Year’s resolutions aren’t just made for you to give up on them.
 That’s not how they work in the first place.
 Resolutions are there to give us a new purpose in life and remind that we are going to improve our way of living and become a better person.

 Furthermore, if you want a role model when achieving your New Year’s resolution, then Mark Zuckerberg is your guy.
 If you study all his past New Year’s resolution, not only were they beneficial to him and those around him, they are also challenging and ambitious.

 However, you can see that he planned each and every resolution.
 He was specific.
 His resolutions may sound big to start with but he divided it into smaller pieces just like he did with the book challenge.

 They were realistic and were time-bound.
 Plus he records his progress through Facebook posts.

 And admit it, some of his endeavors don’t even require heavy expenses such as the hand-written thank you notes and meet one person a day.
 If Mark Zuckerberg can do it, why can’t you?

-So what will your New Year’s resolution for 2018 be?
+So what will your New Year’s resolution be?